Reslashd/c_king/README.md

 # c_king_excercises
-Programming excersises - C Programming A Modern Approach (2nd Edition)
+My solutions to excersises of the book C Programming A Modern Approach (2nd Edition) by K.N.
+King.